Making a Souvenir of yourself: Nostalgia Production and Retro in Contemporary UK Culture

 Considering popular music, in all its mediated forms, as the ambient hum of late capitalism; this project examines the social and cultural impact of such an art form and how it is itself being reshaped and reproduced.

-healthcare information interaction, extended mind theory, medical decision making
+healthcare information interaction, extended mind thesis, medical decision making

 Exploratory Search and extended cognition in Healthcare: Redesigning Interaction and Decision-Making